2021 Staff and Supervisors

 USDA District Conservationist

 Arthur grew up on a small family farm in LaGrange County, Indiana.
 His job experiences in agriculture include working with vegetable and orchard production at home, as well as serving as a field crop scout for hybrid seed corn, potato, and tomato growing operations.
 He began his NRCS career as an intern in the Upper Peninsula of Michigan, learning a lot about forestry.
 After graduating from Purdue University in May of 2016, he began work as a Soil Conservationist in Ft.
 Wayne, IN.
 He has since worked in several USDA offices in the State of Indiana, including Angola, Jasper, and Albion.
-He enjoys spending time with family and friends, his girlfriend Emily and his dog Willy.
+He enjoys spending time with family and friends, his wife Emily and his dog Willy, and spends time working on house projects in Fremont, Indiana, gardening, hiking, skiing, biking, and traveling.

 Steuben County SWCD